grpc/proposal/A43-sdk-authorization.md

 the thread(C++)/ goroutine(Go)/ scheduled service(Java) which will be used to read the policy file periodically.
 The provider then forwards the JSON policy to Policy translator.
 The translator converts JSON policy to Envoy RBAC protos (Allow and/or Deny policy).
+Translator errors out on I/O errors or if the policy does not represent JSON schema it currently supports.

 Note that SDK authorization policy is a subset of Envoy RBAC, and it does not support all the fields that are present in Envoy RBAC.
 Ultimately the generated RBAC policies are used to create Envoy RBAC engine(s).

 For each incoming RPC request, we will invoke the Evaluate functionality in Engines (Deny engine followed by Allow engine), to get the authorization decision.
 We use a